jklust/gamdpy/README.md

 - Git ( https://git-scm.com/doc ).
 - Sphinx ( https://www.sphinx-doc.org/ ) for documentation,
 - ... to be hosted on readthedocs ( https://about.readthedocs.com/ ).
-- doctest (no more failing examples in examples/docs because it was not updated!).
 - Hypothesis (property based testing, https://hypothesis.readthedocs.io ).
+- doctest (no more failing examples in examples/docs!, see colaaray.py for example).
+- Jupyter notebooks for tutorials.
+Testing: nbmake?, testbook?
 - Automatic testing upon uploading (CI).
-How to get acces to GPU's.
+How to get acces to GPU's?.
 - Systematic benchmarking.
 Substantial degradation in performance will be considered a bug.